awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-wait-state.md

 }
 ```

-In the next example, the `Wait` state waits until an absolute time: March 14th, 2016, at 1:59 PM UTC\.
+In the next example, the `Wait` state waits until an absolute time: March 14th, 2016, at 1:59 AM UTC\.

 ```
 "wait_until" : {